 The practice of procurement involves allocation resources – or spend – to procure all necessary items to produce your product.
 Categories of spend are diverse and cover raw materials, components, packaging, and finished goods on the Direct procurement side.
 Whereas indirect procurement involves sourcing business-related equipment and services, ranging from temporary labor, accounting, information technology, MRO, and many more.
 The difference between success and failure of your supply chain can often be the right talent.
 Don’t hesitate to engage specialized supply chain recruiters to ensure that you get who you need.
 These skill sets are not easy to find.
 Buyer job like buyers and procurement specialists can be tough to find using a generalist recruiter who may not know the difference between a commodity manager vs. a buyer or are content just creating job alerts.
 You want business partners who know your business, and your procurement career path is dependent upon this as well.

-If you’re considering or beginning a career in strategic sourcing and procurement you may find that it’s overwhelming to gain a comprehensive understanding of the myriad of procurement career paths to choose from and ultimately decide where to build your career.
+If you’re considering or beginning a career in this area of supply chain management, you may find that it’s overwhelming to gain a comprehensive understanding of the myriad procurement career paths to choose from and ultimately decide where to build your career.

 What is Strategic Sourcing & Procurement?

-As defined by the Institute of Supply Management, procurement is an organizational function that includes specifications development, value analysis, supplier market research, negotiation, buying activities, contract administration, inventory control, traffic, receiving and stores.
+As defined by the Institute of Supply Management, procurement is an organizational function that includes specifications development, value analysis, supplier market research, negotiation, buying activities, contract administration, inventory control, traffic, receiving, and stores.

 Procurement professionals help to ensure a buyer receives goods, services, or works at the best possible price when considering quality, quantity, time, and location.
 Almost all purchasing decisions include factors such as delivery and handling, marginal benefit, and price fluctuations.